Pakistan Institute of Engineering and Applied Sciences: Research and industrial liaison

 PIEAS is a multifaceted educational institution, with academic and training programs conducted at the highest level in a broad spectrum of disciplines.
 These are complemented by an active R&D program, which now also extends to working on industry-related projects.
 In this context, several products of industrial use, like a PC-controlled drill machine, a PC-controlled milling machine, and robotic manipulators, have been developed.
 Specialized systems for educational purposes, such as a PC-controlled multi-variable tank, have also been supplied to various institutions.
 Currently there are more than 100 doctoral candidates registered in the PhD program in Nuclear Engineering, Systems Engineering, Physics, Nuclear Medicine and Computer Science.

 Rankings, honors and awards

 PIEAS's excellence was recognized on the national level when it was declared to be the best engineering university in Pakistan by the Higher Education Commission (HEC) in its first ever ranking of universities in 2006.
 PIEAS retained this title in HEC's second ranking, carried out in 2012.
 The university was ranked as the top engineering institute of Pakistan by the HEC in the "engineering and technology" category, as of 2013.
 QS World University Rankings ranked the institute top in Pakistan and 106th in Asia in 2014.
 QS World University Rankings ranked the institute fifth in Pakistan and 146th in Asia in 2016.
 In 2017, according to PEC rankings, PIEAS tops the list.

-PIEAS has active links with reputed universities in developed countries, which have been very helpful for the excellent development of PIEAS's PhD program.
+PIEAS has active links with reputed universities in developed countries, which have helped with the development of PIEAS's PhD program.
+During COVID, PIEAS developed the CORVENT ventilator.
+It was Pakistan's first indigenous developed ventilator.